Televisa: Emilio Azcárraga Jean (1997–2017)

 In April 1997, Milmo died and Emilio Azcárraga Jean succeeded him as the president of the company.
 Azcárraga Jean was 29 years old and he was one of the youngest executives in Mexico at that time.
 In December 1997, Televisa joined with other Mexican media companies to create a marathon known as Teletón, whose mission is to provide knowledge about physical disabilities, giving a strong message about respect, equality and support to people in these conditions.
 This movement from media, enterprises and Mexicans is reflected in the buildings created with the money from this Marathon, named Centros de Rehabilitación Infantil (CRIT).
 It is said that sponsors use it as a way to deduce taxes as the Teletón takes place at the end of the fiscal year and therefore allows companies to deduce their donations before declaring their incomes.
-Televisa introduced a new logo on 1 January 2001, putting eight lines instead of ten, and it closely resembles the previous logo.
-Changes include the sun now being a 3D ball, which in turn making the logo an eye, and the wordmark was brought back and in Helvetica Black.